Skip to main content

 • position the car correctly and in good time

-• respond correctly to other road users
+• respond safely to other road users

 Not feeling completely prepared?